 We all know that blood contains hemoglobin, iron-carrying molecules that turn red when exposed to oxygen.
-But why do we see hemoglobin in red?
+But why does hemoglobin appear red?
 Because it absorbs most of the light and only reflects light in a specific wavelength: red.
 Red objects absorb green light like crazy, so when the capillaries are full of blood, they gobble up the green light.
-This makes it easier for smartwatches to differentiate capillaries that are swollen with blood from capillaries that are not.
+This makes it easier for smartwatches to distinguish capillaries that are blood-swollen from those that are not.
 Additionally, green light doesn’t penetrate your skin as deeply as other colors.
-On the surface, this seems like a drawback, but that’s exactly the problem: keeping measurements on the surface of the body allows smartwatches to easily analyze data and provide more accurate measurements.
+On the surface, this seems like a drawback, but that’s exactly the problem: keeping measurements on the body’s surface makes it easier for smartwatches to analyze data and provide more accurate readings.

 Smartwatches use different lights for different measurements